ADGEfficiency/adgefficiency.github.io/_drafts/2020-09-16-machine-learning-in-energy2.md

 # SECTION TWO - MACHINE LEARNING & ENERGY

+> Intuition in n-dimensions isn't worth a dam - GEORGE DANZIG

+This section covers the intersection between

+This section will cover:

+-

 ## Trends in energy

 - more things to measure (distributed)
+- more uncertainty (variable renewabels)
-- more challenging control problems
+- more challenging control problems - storage, flexible demand
 - more data available